canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 so that the associated hashes are updated.
 If you do not do this then users who pull updated git repos won't know that those atlas spaces/resolutions/parcellations have been updated and load_atlas() won't know to update their atlas *.mat files.
+For convenience I've included a create_CANLab2023_atlas_macro.m script that runs the creation script for all atlas versions, so you can just run that.

 ## References